comworkio/gcs-snapshot/README.md

 It copy a GCS bucket into a new one (with the same name suffixed by `-bkp-{date}`) and keep a limited number of snapshots you'll be able to configure.

+You can also choose to store all the backups in a single bucket and subfolders named with the backup's date (sometimes your service account doesn't have the right to dynamically create new buckets).

 There's also a "restore" mode to copy a specific snapshot to the source bucket.

 ## Table of contents